Charles Evans Hughes: Retirement and death

 During his retirement, Hughes generally refrained from re-entering public life or giving advice on public policy, but he agreed to review the United Nations Charter for Secretary of State Cordell Hull, and recommended that President Harry S. Truman appoint Fred M. Vinson as Chief Justice after the death of Stone.
-He lived in New York City with his wife, Antoinette, until she died in December 1945.
-On August 27, 1948, at the age of 86, Hughes died in what is now the Tiffany Cottage of the Wianno Club in Osterville, Massachusetts.
-When he died, Hughes was the last living Justice to have served on the White Court.
+He lived in New York City with Antoinette until she died from a stroke on December 6, 1945 at the age of 81.
+On August 27, 1948, at the age of 86, Hughes died of pneumonia and heart disease in what is now the Tiffany Cottage of the Wianno Club in Osterville, Massachusetts.
+When he died, he was the last living Justice to have served on the White Court.
 (Note: Hughes actually outlived the last living Justice – James Clark McReynolds – to have served on the Taft Court, which followed the White Court, by just over two years.)

 He is interred at Woodlawn Cemetery in the Bronx, New York City.